 This study mapped the 2020 COVID-19 excess mortality in Switzerland for 2,141 municipalities.
 We confirmed that areas in the Ticino and the Romandie had higher excess mortality than other regions.
 We identified regions in the Jura and the Northeast that were more affected than their surroundings and found that the cities in the German-speaking region of the country were impacted less than those in the other language regions.
 Several municipality-level characteristics were associated with excess mortality in univariable analyses.
 Urban and semi-urban municipalities were less affected than rural areas, and municipalities sharing international borders, of lower socioeconomic position and with lower support for COVID-19 control measures experienced higher excess mortality.

 In Switzerland’s direct democracy, citizens can initiate referenda on various issues.
 During the pandemic, there were vigorous debates on COVID-19 restrictions, such as lockdowns, mask mandates, and vaccination campaigns.
-The COVID-19 Act,11 which came into force in September 2020 and regulates special powers of the Federal Council to combat COVID-19, was put to a referendum in June 2021.
+The COVID-19 Act,11 which came into force in September 2020 and regulates special powers of the federal government to combat COVID-19, was put to a referendum in June 2021.
 The Swiss thus became the only people in the world voting on public health measures to control COVID-19.
 The Act was accepted overall with a majority of 60%, but support for the COVID-19 control measures was lower in rural areas and municipalities of lower socioeconomic position.

 The present study found that lower support for the COVID-19 Act was also associated with greater excess mortality in 2020.
 The ecological nature of the explanatory variables analysed and the collinearity between some of these variables precludes causal interpretation.
-Nevertheless, the higher excess mortality in municipalities of lower socioeconomic position is supported by an individual-level analysis of the COVID-19 epidemic in Switzerland 2020-2021, which showed that people living in areas of lower socioeconomic position were less likely to get tested but more likely to test positive for COVID-19, admitted to hospital and die compared with those living in areas of higher socioeconomic position.
-The association became stronger along the care continuum, from test positivity to hospitalisation and death.7 The greater excess mortality in areas of lower socioeconomic position and rural areas might reflect higher risks of SARS-CoV-2 infection at work and home, with more unprotected contact with others.
+Nevertheless, the higher excess mortality in municipalities of lower socioeconomic position is supported by an individual-level analysis of the COVID-19 epidemic in Switzerland 2020-2021, which showed that people living in areas of lower socioeconomic position were less likely to get tested but more likely to test positive for COVID-19, admitted to hospital and die compared with those living in areas of higher socioeconomic position (REF).
+The association became stronger along the care continuum, from test positivity to hospitalisation and death.
+The greater excess mortality in areas of lower socioeconomic position and rural areas might reflect higher risks of SARS-CoV-2 infection at work and home, with more unprotected contact with others.
 The more negative attitude towards COVID-19 control measures may also have played a role.

 The international spread of COVID-19 will have affected the geographical patterns observed in our study.
-The early epidemic in northern Italy and then France led to introductions in south and south-west Switzerland, which probably explains the higher excess mortality in the Italian- and French-speaking regions compared to German-speaking Switzerland.
-Cultural differences between the language regions, which some commentators and media outlets put forward at the time, probably played a minor role.
+The early epidemic in northern Italy and then France led to introductions in south and south-west Switzerland, which probably explains the higher excess mortality in the Italian- and French-speaking regions compared to German-speaking Switzerland.5 Cultural differences between the language regions, which some commentators and media outlets put forward at the time, probably played a minor role.